root-systems/react-atomic-templates/README.md

  - HD (12)
  - UHD (16)

+## Design considerations
 All rows have default behavours defined through the breakpoints collapsing down to a single column on mobile.

+### Sections
+ - FullWidth sections assume you are using the 16 grid
+ - All sections provide sensible padding on row areas
+ - Standard section should be used with a maximum of 12 columns as it has a max width of 1600px (or equivelent)

 ## Todo: Add Components
  - [ ] FullWidth Section